 Darcie & May Green

-The perfect place for teens looking to snap a viral Instagram shot is this colourful barge and brilliant brunch spot on Regents Canal.
+The perfect place for teens looking to snap a viral Instagram shot is this colourful barge and brilliant breakfast and brunch spot on Regents Canal.
 The Daisy & May Green barge has been covered in bespoke artwork by English pop artist Sir Peter Blake (you won’t miss it!) making it a fun destination for a weekend brunch.